 The modern customs of Father’s Day most likely originated in the United States about a hundred years ago.

-They are several stories that make the foundations of Father’s Day.
-Most of them are certainly valid and together led to the spread of that celebration.
+Several stories form the foundation of Father’s Day.
+Most of them are certainly valid, and together, they led to the spread of that celebration.

 Grace Clayton’s tribute